 Functional gut & digestive disorders, IBS and SIBO

-Poor gut health has become increasingly recognised as a key contributor of poor general health, and disease.
-Moreover, optimal gut health is becoming accepted as a key aspect whole-body optimal health.
-For women, poor gut health can be an important contributor to hormonal problems because poor gut health can greatly disrupt normal hormone metabolism/detoxification.
+Poor gut health has become increasingly recognised as a key contributor to poor general health, and disease.
+Moreover, optimal gut health is becoming accepted as a key aspect of whole-body optimal health.
+For women particularly, poor gut health can be an important contributor to hormonal imbalance, because poor gut health can greatly disrupt normal hormone metabolism/detoxification.

 All Dr Hale’s consultations involve a thorough history of gut symptoms and if appropriate, targeted investigations to exclude dysfunctional bowel problems such as poor digestion, poor absorption, dysbiosis and small intestine bacterial (or fungal) overgrowth, also called SIBO (or SIFO).